mautic/developer-documentation-new/docs/rest_api/files.rst

 Files
 #####

-This endpoint is useful for working with files of images and Assets.
+This endpoint is useful for working with files, which might include images and Assets.

 .. note::